-On 28 February 2017, following the proposal of the Chief Executive Officers, the Board of Directors redrafted and approved the 'Procedure for processing and managing confidential information' to harmonise it with recent new legislation in this area, particularly that dictated by the application of EU Regulation 596/2014 ('Market Abuse Regulation' or 'MAR').
+On 6 November 2018, the Board of Directors redrafted and approved the 'Procedure for processing and managing confidential information' to harmonise it with recent new legislation in this area, particularly that dictated by the application of EU Regulation 596/2014 ('Market Abuse Regulation' or 'MAR').
 This procedure defines the methods, timescales and responsibilities for assessing the confidentiality of information, the conditions under which it may be disclosed to the public and those relating to any delay in disclosing said information.

-6. Board Committees
+6. Board committees

-Pursuant to article 22 of the Articles of Association, and to the Code, the Board of Directors has established a Control and Risks Committee and a remuneration committee, which has always included the functions of the appointments committee (the 'Remuneration and Appointments Committee').
+Pursuant to article 22 of the Articles of Association, and to the Code, the Board of Directors has established a Control and Risks Committee and a Remuneration Committee, which has always included the functions of the appointments committee (the 'Remuneration and Appointments Committee').